 NCCU dormitories are non-coed.
 Smoking and cooking are both prohibited in all NCCU dormitories.
 All rooms are furnished with bed frame, reading desk with drawers, bookshelf, wardrobe, air conditioner, and cable Internet.
 Mattress, sheets, pillows, blankets, and toiletries are not included.
 There are information desks, TV rooms, laundry facilities in the dormitories.
 Please refer to the website of the Housing Service Section for additional information of the dormitories, such as available room type, fees, bed size, facility, and etc. More information at http://oic.nccu.edu.tw/files/11-1000-277.php?Lang=en.

 The NCCU has established an off-campus housing rental website for students who would like to stay off-campus and the information is very abundant and is updated monthly.
-However, all the information in Chinese since mostly of the landlord speaks Mandarin; thus, we will suggest students who want to find off-campus housing to contact your NCCU buddies for assistance.
-More information at http://incoming.iep.nccu.edu.tw/node/612.
+However, all the information is in Chinese since most of the landlords speak Mandarin; thus, we suggest that students who want to find off-campus housing to contact your NCCU buddies for assistance.
+More information can be found at http://incoming.iep.nccu.edu.tw/node/612.